JohnnyCiepiela/statscore-homework-jan-ciepiela/Readme.md

 To run the web app navigate to `apps/web` and type `npm run dev` - ofc you have to `npm i` in the root directory.
 To start the backend, do the same - for `backend` directory ofc.

-From now on, you are the owner of this repo - you can do whathever you want - including installing new packages, editing packages config `scripts` section etc.
+From now on, you are the owner of this repo - you can do whatever you want - including installing new packages, editing packages config `scripts` section etc.

 Good luck!

+## Task 1
+-Add unit tests for fetching people data, add axios package